GSRC Resources

 Should I out myself in the interview?
 What type of professional attire should I select?

 Suggested interview attire can vary widely by industry; you should dress how you are comfortable, being sure that you will make a good first impression to your interviewer.
 Many select professional but gender-neutral clothing choices.
 Again, this is a highly individualized decision.
 You may want to conduct a mock interview to help prepare yourself, whether you wish to out yourself in the application process or not.
-Any of our Career Advisors in the CDC can help you set up a mock interview.
+Any of our Career Advisors in the CPNC can help you set up a mock interview.
 You should also aim for consistency in the application process; your presentation, the names on your resume and email, outgoing voicemail box, etc., should all be the same if at all possible.

 What about health insurance?
 Can I list my gender identity while signing up for coverage?
 Won’t that out me?